 If you want to travel independently and/or you are on a budget, your best option is taking a bus or shuttle to the Chiquilà port and then a 30-minute ferry to Holbox Island.

-From Chiquilà, take a short ride by ferry to Isla Holbox (cost: about US$10).
-There are two companies running the Holbox ferry to and from the island, Holbox Express and 9 Hermanos, they are both fine.
+➤ The shared shuttle is another great and cheap option.
+The ride takes about two hours from Cancun and there are multiple departures per day.
+Once you’re at Chiquila, take a short ride by ferry to Isla Holbox (cost: about 10 USD).
+There are two companies running the Holbox ferry to and from the island, Holbox Express and 9 Hermanos, and they are both fine.

 Private Transfer: Cancun to Holbox and Playa del Carmen to Holbox shuttle

-The best transfer option I found is this Private Luxury Transfer from Cancun Airport to Holbox, which costs $149 per group of up to 3 passengers.
-Considering most companies I checked out offer the same service for $90-140 per person, this is by far the best rate.
+➤ The best transfer option I found is this Private Luxury Transfer from Cancun Airport to Holbox, which costs 149 USD per group of up to 3 passengers.
+Considering that most companies I checked out offer the same service for 90-140 USD per person, this is by far the best rate. ➥ BOOK IT HERE

 Private Flights to Holbox from Cancun, Isla Mujeres, Playa del Carmen, and Cozumel